-Administering medication to your cat can be an intimidating task, but with some patience and proper instruction you can master it.
-Here are a few tips and tricks that can help you and your cat:
+Giving medication to your cat can be an intimidating task, but with some patience and proper instruction you can learn how to it.
+Here are a few tips and tricks that can help you:

-- Ask your veterinarian for a demonstration of how to give your cat the medication.
+- Ask your veterinarian to show you how to give your cat the medication.

 - Do your best to remain calm.
 Your cat can pick-up on your stress, so take a deep breath and move slowly and confidently.